-BY ERIC TRAN, DH CAPITAL
+BY ERIC TRAN, UNIVERSAL COMMERCIAL CAPITAL

 Foreign nationals who purchase U.S. real estate have a reputation for paying cash, and there’s a good reason for that.
 According to the National Association of Realtors, it’s the No. 1 way for international buyers to acquire property in the United States.

 What you might not know is that plenty of foreign buyers take out mortgages: 44 percent, compared to the 50 percent who are cash buyers .